Timeline of atomic models: all atom models in order

-An atomic model is the representation of the internal structure of an atom.
+An atomic model is a representation of the internal structure of an atom.

-Throughout history, the constitution of matter has had various models that have evolved until reaching the current atomic model.
+Throughout history, the constitution of matter has had several models that have evolved until reaching the current atomic model.

-Here is the timeline of the most important atomic models:
+Below is a timeline of the most important atomic models:

-The Democritus model of the atom was developed by the Greek philosopher Democritus of Abdera .
-Democritus believed that matter was made up of small indestructible or indivisible particles that he called atoms.
+The Democritean atomic model was developed by the Greek philosopher Democritus of Abdera .
+Democritus believed that matter was made up of tiny indestructible or indivisible particles which he called atoms.

-Atomic models, chronology and description of the models of the atomDemocritus, an ancient Greek philosopher, was one of the first to propose the idea that matter was made up of discontinuous, indivisible particles called "atoms."
+Atomic models, chronology and description of the models of the atomDemocritus, an ancient Greek philosopher, was one of the first to propose the idea that matter was composed of indivisible, discontinuous particles called "atoms."
 In his philosophy, atoms were the fundamental units of reality and were eternal and infinitely small.

 Democritus believed that different types of matter were formed from combinations and arrangements of atoms in empty space.